Missing in action: How Eritrean football was deflated at home and abroad

 “Even as a national team player, you still needed permission to leave the military barracks, even just to visit my family at home,” he says.
 “There was no future for us in Eritrea.”

-Years after being resettled, both players described living in fear of an Eritrean government that has previously accused players who defect during competitions, of “betraying” their country.
+Years after being resettled, both players described living in fear of an Eritrean government that has previously accused players who flee during competitions, of “betraying” their country.

 “The government has agents and supporters everywhere, and our families remain at home,” the other player explained.
 “Very few of us discuss politics or even the national team openly because you don’t know who to trust, or who is listening.
 Footballers are not like other refugees.
 We are easily recognisable.”